-In this section, the theoretical results are tested based on real world data.
-Several long records of rainfall, runoff and temperature at scales hourly to annual were examined; among these eight are presented as listed in Table 2 (some additional are given in Koutsoyiannis, 2005).
-The empirical distribution functions (based on Weibull plotting positions) are graphically compared with the ME theoretical distributions.
-The graphical comparison is consistent with the exploratory character of this study.
-All distribution plots are constructed in the form of Figure 4, so that the shape of the distribution can be easily recognized visually and related to that of the limiting exponential distribution and eventually to the theoretical results shown in Figure 4.
-The exponential as well as the normal distribution are also plotted in all cases, as sort of 'benchmark' distributions.
+ical comparison is consistent with the exploratory character of this study.
+All distribution plots are constructed in the form of Fig. 4, so that the shape of the distribution can be easily recognized visually and related to that of the limiting exponential distribution and, eventually, to the theoretical results shown in Fig. 4.
+The exponential as well as the normal distribution are also plotted in all cases, as sort of "benchmark" distributions.

 Figure 5 depicts the distribution of hourly rainfall (nonzero values) in Athens, Greece, for the month of January.
 Athens is a dry place with mean annual rainfall around 400 mm, but January is the wettest month.
 The empirical CV is 1.47 > 1; thus the ME distribution is Pareto.
 Clearly, the figure shows that, indeed, the Pareto distribution fits perfectly the empirical data and departs significantly from both the exponential and normal distribution.
-"Imperfection" of the Pareto fitting to three (out of 2919) points, those around T = 20 years and beyond, reflects just the high uncertainty of empirical estimation of large T. (It is assumed here that the reader is familiar with probability plots and with the dramatic increase of estimation uncertainty for high T, so this will be not discussed further).
+"Imperfection" of the Pareto fitting to three (out of 2919) points, those around T = 20 years and beyond, may reflect just the high uncertainty of empirical estimation of large T.

 Figure 6 depicts the distribution of annual rainfall depth in Aliartos, Greece.
 Aliartos is less than a hundred kilometres to the north of Athens but its rainfall is 60% higher.
 The available rainfall record here is longer than that of Athens.
 Now the empirical σ/μ is 0.24 << 1; thus the ME distribution is the truncated normal, which due to low σ/μ is almost indistinguishable from the normal distribution.
-The figure shows that this distribution is very close to the empirical one and that the shape of both is extremely divergent from that of Figure 5.
-Again some imperfections appear for very high T. Apart from estimation uncertainty, in this case there may be another explanation.
-As in small scales (as in the case of Figure 5) the Pareto behaviour dominates, it is anticipated that the most extreme values of rainfall must be better described by a power-type law.
+The figure shows that this distribution is very close to the empirical one and that the shape of both is extremely divergent from that of Fig. 5.
+Again, some imperfections appear for very high T. Apart from estimation uncertainty, in this case there may be another explanation.
+As in small scales (as in the case of Fig. 5) the Pareto behaviour dominates, it is anticipated that the most extreme values of rainfall must be better described by a power-type law.
 Thus, the truncated normal distribution must be regarded as an appropriate model for typical return periods but not for the very high ones.
-Further research on this, i.e. the effect of a power-type distribution on small scales to the tail of the distribution on aggregate scales is currently ongoing and will be reported in the near future.
+Further